rishi00789/RAG_JIRA/README.md

 - "Create a new story for user authentication"

 ### Report Generation
-- "Generate sprint report in CSV format"
+- "Generate sprint report in CSV format" (saves to downloads folder)
-- "Create velocity report for last 5 sprints"
+- "Create velocity report for last 5 sprints as CSV" (saves to downloads folder)
-- "Show current sprint status as CSV"
+- "Show current sprint status as CSV" (saves to downloads folder)
-- "Generate team velocity chart"
+- "Generate team velocity chart" (JSON format)
-- "Export sprint 1 data to CSV"
+- "Export sprint 1 data to CSV file" (saves to downloads folder)

 ## 🛠️ Core Components